Tati Gabrielle: Career

 Gabrielle's first credit was under the name Tatiana Hobson, in the 2014 short film To Stay the Sword.
 In 2015, Gabrielle moved to Los Angeles.
 She starred in the 2015 short film Tatterdemalion and the 2016 television film Just Jenna as Monique.

 Her first credit as Tati Gabrielle came in 2016 for her guest role as Wacky Jacky in the "Tightrope of Doom" episode of the Disney Channel comedy series K.C.
 Undercover.
 Later that year, Gabrielle also starred in Nickelodeon's The Thundermans in the episode "Stealing Home" as Hacksaw.

 In 2017, Gabrielle landed her first recurring role as Gaia in The CW apocalyptic drama The 100.
 That same year, she was featured in an episode titled "Bob" of the Hulu anthology series Dimension 404, where she portrayed Amanda's sister.
 Gabrielle also voiced Addie in the 2017 film The Emoji Movie, her first major film role, and recurred in the second season of Hulu's Freakish as Birdie and on the TBS animated series Tarantula.

 In March 2018, Gabrielle was cast as a series regular in the role of Prudence in the Netflix original series, Chilling Adventures of Sabrina.
 In 2020, Gabrielle was cast as Marienne Bellamy on the third season of the Netflix psychological thriller series You, and reprised her role on the fourth and fifth seasons.
 In 2022, Gabrielle starred as the villain Jo Braddock in the film Uncharted.
-In May 2023, Gabrielle was cast as Jade in an untitled sequel to the 2021 Mortal Kombat film.
+In May 2023, Gabrielle was cast as Jade in Mortal Kombat II.
+In a 2026 interview, Gabrielle said that Jade was her favourite character in the video games when growing up, and was open to reprising her role in possible future sequels.
 In March 2024, Gabrielle was cast as Nora in the second season of the HBO post-apocalyptic drama series The Last of Us.
+She was promoted to a series regular for the third season in March 2026.

-In 2024, it was announced that she will voice the character Jordan in an upcoming video game Intergalactic: The Heretic Prophet, developed by Naughty Dog.
+In 2024, it was announced that she will portray Jordan A. Mun in the upcoming video game Intergalactic: The Heretic Prophet, developed by Naughty Dog.